-Final Examination (due Monday, December 13th by 5pm)
+Final Examination (due by Monday, February 26th at 5pm)

 The multiple-choice final examination for this course will be a take-home examination.
-It will be made available on the course Canvas site on Thursday, December 9th at 5pm.
+It will be made available on the course Canvas site on Thursday, February 22nd at 5pm.
 The exam will consist of questions about marketing strategy and will also cover the cases and analysis methods that we have discussed in class.
 From the time that you start the examination (not download, but start), you have 90 minutes to complete it (canvas has a timer).
 The Wharton School and University of Pennsylvania Honor Code applies.
 This is an individual-level examination.
 You are not allowed to discuss this exam with anyone, during or even after the examination period.
-You may use outside materials, and it is open-book and open-notes, but note that the 90 minute time limit includes any time you might use to do outside research, look at your notes, etc....
+You may use outside materials (including Generative AI), and it is openbook and open-notes, but note that the 90 minute time limit includes any time you might use to do outside research, look at your notes, etc....